Consumer edition active

 • A doctor's evaluation

-Sometimes a substance use disorder is diagnosed when people go to a health care practitioner because they want help stopping use of a drug.
-Other people try to hide their drug use, and doctors may suspect problems with drug use only when they notice changes in a person's mood or behavior.
-Sometimes doctors discover signs of substance use during a physical examination.
+Sometimes a substance use disorder is diagnosed when people go to a health care professional because they want help stopping use of a drug.
+Other people try to hide their drug use or do not recognize that it is a problem.
+Doctors, family, friends, or coworkers may suspect problems with drug use only when they notice changes in a person's mood or behavior.
+Sometimes doctors discover signs of substance use during a physical examination or routine blood tests.
 For example, they may discover track marks caused by repeatedly injecting drugs intravenously.
 Track marks are lines of tiny, dark dots (needle punctures) surrounded by an area of darkened or discolored skin.
 Injecting drugs under the skin causes circular scars or ulcers.
 People may claim other reasons for the marks, such as frequent blood donations, bug bites, or other injuries.
+Or, they may find physical signs or blood test results that show liver damage from excessive alcohol use.
+Some people get very ill from using too much of a drug (overdose) or have effects from using (toxicity) or stopping a drug (withdrawal) and need emergency care.

-Health care practitioners also use other methods (such as questionnaires) to identify a substance use disorder.
-Urine and sometimes blood tests may be done under certain circumstances to check for the presence of drugs.
+Health care professionals also use other methods (such as questionnaires) to identify a substance use disorder.
+Urine and sometimes blood tests or tests on hair may be done under certain circumstances to check for the presence of drugs.

 Criteria for diagnosis

-The criteria for diagnosing a substance use disorder fall into four categories.
+Substance use disorders are diagnosed using standard psychiatric diagnostic criteria, which fall into 4 categories.
 People who have 2 or more of these criteria within a 12-month period are considered to have a substance use disorder:

 • The person cannot control use of the substance.